mezzo-soprano •

 He sinks down covering his face with his hands.

-But you're in Heaven!
+Mr. Cameron But you're in Heaven!

-Found drowned.
+Tennyson Found drowned.

-Brandy's no use!
+Mrs. Cameron Brandy's no use!

-Is this a madhouse?
+Ellen Is this a madhouse?

-Are you a fact?
+Mr. Cameron Are you a fact?

-I'm Ellen Terry.
+Ellen I'm Ellen Terry.

-Rising and advancing, brandishing his brush
+Watts Rising and advancing, brandishing his brush Yes Ma'am.

 There you speak the truth.